Howard20181/vamp-lossy-encoding-detector/README.md

 $
 ```

-There is also a "quick" version of the plugin, which runs much faster
+There is also a "quick" version of the plugin, which only has the
-by inspecting only a tiny part of the input audio (one second long,
+default `lossy` output, which runs much faster by inspecting only a
-starting from 30s into the file, or at the end if the file is less
+tiny part of the input audio (one second long, starting from 30s into
-than 30s long).
-It's much faster and actually still works pretty
+the file, or at the end if the file is less than 30s long).
+It's much
-well.
-To use that, replace `lossydetector` with `quicklossydetector`
+faster and actually still works pretty well.
+To use that, replace
-in the above.
+`lossydetector` with `quicklossydetector`.

 Compiling and Installing